-If you have spotted piles of wood shavings, termite wings, or even active termites in or near your home, chances are you have a termite infestation.
+Pest and termite inspections are a key part to ensuring the health and longevity of your property.
+If you’ve noticed piles of wood shavings, termite wings, or even active termites in or near your home, chances are you have a termite infestation.
 Determining the full scope of a termite infestation can be difficult, as it’s often the case that the termites have been active for quite a while before being discovered.
-Termites are extremely elusive creatures, and if you do not have the expertise and innovative equipment to track their presence, you could find yourself surprised by a full infestation that will cost you a pretty penny to treat.
-Connor’s Termite and Pest Control has extensive experience with termites.
-We have all of the newest technology and resources available for inspecting and eliminating termite infestations.
+Termites are extremely elusive creatures, and if you do not have the expertise and innovative equipment to track their presence, you could find yourself surprised by how difficult it is to inspect for termites Annual termite inspections are the best way to prevent the frustration and cost of a termite problem.

-Whether you live in a new building or an old house, all property owners should sign up for regular termite inspections.
+Whether you live in a new building or an old house, all property owners should sign up for regular pest and termite inspections.
 Even if you are living in a brand new home, you could still be susceptible to termites.
-Ideally, all homeowners should get inspections once a year.
+Ideally, all homeowners should get annual termite inspections.
 Older homes do tend to be more at risk, making it absolutely essential to not only inspect your home yourself on a regular basis but also get a professional’s opinion every single year.
 Because termites can go unnoticed for such a long time, having your property inspected regularly can let you rest assured that you don’t have an infestation growing right under your nose.

 Need a pest control estimate?